Replace your proprietary BIOS with Libreboot

 In order to make it possible to run Libreboot on as many hardware platforms as possible, the project needs your help.
 Fortunately, there are a lot of simple and easy ways you can start supporting the project today, including buying a computer with Libreboot preinstalled, helping to test Libreboot by installing it on new systems, and directly contributing code and documentation to the project or to its upstream parent, Coreboot.

 In December 2013, we awarded the Respects Your Freedom (RYF) certification mark to Gluglug for their refurbished and updated X60 laptops.
-In order to meet the FSF's RYF certification requirements, Francis Rowe of Gluglug had to be sure that the boot program he was distributing was 100% free software.
-Fortunately, the Coreboot project solved most of this problem for him.
-Francis was able to compile a version of Coreboot that ran on the X60 laptop, without requiring any proprietary firmware blobs.
-However, because Coreboot provides proprietary firmware blobs for several different chip-sets in the source code, Francis was still left with the task of removing those blobs from the source tree that he was distributing.
-At first, Francis did this deblobbing by hand.
-This spring, he launched the Libreboot project to formalize the process of deblobbing the Coreboot source tree.
-Coinciding with the release of Libreboot, Francis also decided to rebrand the laptop, changing the name from Gluglug X60 to Libreboot X60 (the RYF certification applies to the Libreboot X60 as well).
+In order to meet the FSF's RYF certification requirements, Leah Rowe of Gluglug had to be sure that the boot program she was distributing was 100% free software.
+Fortunately, the Coreboot project solved most of this problem for her.
+Leah was able to compile a version of Coreboot that ran on the X60 laptop, without requiring any proprietary firmware blobs.
+However, because Coreboot provides proprietary firmware blobs for several different chip-sets in the source code, Leah was still left with the task of removing those blobs from the source tree that she was distributing.
+At first, Leah did this deblobbing by hand.
+This spring, she launched the Libreboot project to formalize the process of deblobbing the Coreboot source tree.
+Coinciding with the release of Libreboot, Leah also decided to rebrand the laptop, changing the name from Gluglug X60 to Libreboot X60 (the RYF certification applies to the Libreboot X60 as well).
 You can support the development of Libreboot by buying a Libreboot X60 laptop today.
 All laptops come preinstalled with Libreboot and Trisquel GNU/Linux, and have been upgraded with a free software-friendly 802.11n wireless card.